-For everything Christmassy head to Hyde Park for a Winter Wonderland like no other.
-With everything from ice skating and an ice bar to ice scupture workshops, they have everything you need to get in the festive frame of mind.
+For everything Christmassy head to Hyde Park for their Winter Wonderland celebration, now in its 17th year.
+With everything from an ice slide or ice skating to a Christmas market and festive bars, they have all you need to get in the festive frame of mind.
 Looking for more winter fun?
 Be sure to check our top winter markets and festivals, plus our guide to the best winter illuminations.

-There are over 100 fairground rides to choose from, from heart-stopping roller-coasters to child-friendly attractions, as well as classics like the star flyer.
-Highlights for 2019 include the return of the massive (70 M) observation wheel-apparently the largest transportable Ferris wheel in the world; Munich Looping, the largest transportable roller coaster; and old favourites the Eurocoaster, the Hangover drop tower and the XXL, perfect for adrenaline junkies.
+There are over 100 fairground rides to choose from, from heart-stopping roller-coasters to child-friendly attractions, as well as classics like the Starflyer.
+Highlights for 2023 include the return of the the largest (70m) transportable Ferris wheel in the world; Munich Looping, the largest transportable roller coaster; and old favourites the Eurocoaster, the Hangover drop tower and the XXL, perfect for adrenaline junkies.

 Hyde Park Winter Wonderland opening times